Aervyon/Aervyon/README.md

 🌐 https://aervyon.com - My website, built on Nuxt & Tailwind.

-✉ aervy@aervyon.com
+📧 aervy@aervyon.com Contact me

 ## Experience

 Most of my backend code is in TS as it was the first language I delved into.

-As for frontend, I know JavaScript/TS, Vue, Tailwind, and CSS.
+As for frontend, I know TypeScript, Vue, some React, Tailwind, and CSS.

 I am learning golang, which can be viewed at [Folderr CLI](https://github.com/Folderr/foldcli) or [Mirror Server](https://github.com/Folderr/Mirror-Server)

-I mainly work on backend APIs that utilize <a href="https://expressjs.com">ExpressJS</a> and <a href="https://fastify.io">Fastify</a> for web servers, with the database being MongoDB paired with <a href="https://https://mongoosejs.com/">Mongoose ODM</a>
+I mainly work on backend APIs that utilize [ExpressJS](https://expressjs.com) and [Fastify](https://fastify.dev) for web servers (with a preference for Fastify due to typings and performance), with the database *usually* being MongoDB

+If you would like to learn more, please visit https://aervyon.com

 ### Statistics & projects